 "Hey Rick!
 What's your f-stop?"
 That's the question I get asked most on my photo workshops.
 I reply, with a smile, "My friend.
 What is your creative vision, what is your goal?"
 Those are the important question for photographers to ask themselves.

-In this blog series I will share with you my goal and camera settings for some of my favorite recent photographs, which will be featured in my next (#37) book, Evolution of an Image (September 2016 publication).
+In this blog series I will share with you my goal and camera settings for some of my favorite recent photographs, which are featured in my 37th book, Evolution of an Image.

 Location: Croton-on-Hudson, New York

 Goal: Demonstrate how to make a high-key portrait.

 Thought process: Most high-key portraits have little or no shadows on the subject’s face.
 High-key portraits also show the subject against a white background.